Author has written 2 stories for Harry Potter.

 For some reason the universe of Harry Potter recently caught my attention.
 My daughter loved the series up until her favorite character died, then she stopped, so I've been familiar with Harry Potter since the first book was released.

 "Harriet Potter" is based on my psychology studies and abused women I have known and their reactions when removed from those situations.
 Sometimes they live in complete denial, sometimes they appear very well-adjusted with only a few, if any, quirks.
 Some seem to consider their experiences as "normal" and are surprised when others react negatively.
 Still others develop fluid personalities that change to fit their current situations, one for their friends, one for their family, and another for strangers.
 A few even develop a multiple-personality disorder where the personalities are distinctly different, to the point where the original is unaware of the others, and the others may or may not know of their companions.
+And their families and friends never suspect the problem.

 The other story is "Lucid Dreaming."
 Accidental magic is just that, it's an accident where the child's magic reacts to a situation based on vague desires.
 It isn't well thought out, it isn't planned, it just happens.
 Sometimes the results are benign, sometimes not.
 Lucid Dreaming is a story where Harry, age 9, in a fit of depression and anguish, demands help.
 He gets it, but vague demands get vague results.